VanshPT/SoftGo-Starter-Kit-Quick-Setup-for-Django-Apps/README.md

 - ⏳ **Persistent Login**: Users who click "Remember Me" stay logged in for **two weeks**, skipping the login process unless they manually log out.
 - 📱 **Responsive Design**: Every page, including the login, registration, and dashboard pages, is fully responsive! 💻 📱
 - 🚪 **Logout and Session Handling**: Easy user session management with built-in Django tools.
+- ⏳ **Asynchronous task Handeling**: Using Django Q, you can now run python functions asynchrnously.

 ⚠️ **Note for Production**:
 If you're using **SoftGo** in production, **do not use the Tailwind CDN** (currently used for development).
 Instead, switch to the **Django-Tailwind package**.
 You can find the documentation [here](https://django-tailwind.readthedocs.io/en/latest/).